kalimawiki/blog-writing/content/posts/sourcing-apis-for-pharma-manufacturing-in-vietnam_-challenges-and-solutions-2025-11-05.md

 * **DHG Pharma** has pursued technology transfer partnerships with Japanese and South Korean firms, improving both the quality and consistency of imported APIs.
 * **Imexpharm**, another major player, has invested in automation and predictive inventory systems, enabling better control over sourcing costs and delivery timelines.

-Beyond these large players, smaller pharmaceutical firms are also finding creative ways to adapt. **Mediplantex**, for example, has established direct relationships with certified API manufacturers in India to reduce dependency on middlemen, lowering procurement costs by nearly 10%.
+Beyond these large players, smaller pharmaceutical firms are also finding creative ways to adapt. **Mediplantex**, for example, has established direct relationships with certified API manufacturers in India to reduce dependency on middlemen, thereby lowering procurement costs.
 Meanwhile, **Stada Vietnam** has implemented hybrid sourcing — combining regional suppliers for generic APIs with EU-certified sources for high-value formulations — balancing quality and cost.

 Industry collaboration is also becoming more visible.
 In 2024, several companies in Ho Chi Minh City formed an API sourcing consortium aimed at sharing supplier data, negotiating better import terms, and collectively auditing overseas manufacturers.
 This cooperative model allows smaller firms to leverage collective bargaining power while enhancing transparency and regulatory compliance.